dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/Refunds-and-voids.md

 _To be defined_

 ### Request URL
-You need to invoke a **POST** request to the following URLs according to your needs.
+You must invoke a**POST** request to the following URLs according to your needs.

 * **Production**: `https://secure-api.bamboopayment.com/v2/api/purchase/{{PurchaseId}}/refund`
 * **Stage**: `https://secure-api.stage.bamboopayment.com/v2/api/purchase/{{PurchaseId}}/refund`